 The Exchange proposes to amend Options 9, Sections 13 and 15 to propose an increase to the position and exercise limits for iShares Bitcoin Trust ETF ("IBIT").
-This Amendment No. 1 supersedes the original filing in its entirety and proposes to (1) amend the position and exercise limit for IBIT options from 25,000 contracts to the applicable position and exercise limit as determined by Options 9, Section 13 and 15; and (2) conforms the Exhibit 5 to the proposals discussed in the rule proposal.
+This Amendment No. 2 supersedes Amendment No. 1 in its entirety and proposes to amend the rule change to clarify that the position and exercise limits for IBIT options are being amended to the applicable position and exercise limits as determined by Options 9, Sections 13 and 15.